postsharp/Metalama.Samples/src/notifypropertychanged/README.md

 [!metalama-compare MovingVertex.cs]

 > [!INFO]
 > The objective of this article is didactic.
-For a production-ready and battle-tested implementation of caching, use the `Metalama.Patterns.Observability` package.
+For a production implementation of observability, use the `Metalama.Patterns.Observability` package.
 See <xref:observability> for details.

 ## Implementation